Hara-Laboratory/subleq-mips/README.md

 # subleq-mips
-Implementatingf instruction of MIPS with subleq
+Implementation of MIPS instructions with subleq

 # Architecture
 ## Registers